evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 The battery has a gross capacity of 55kWh and a net capacity of 51,5kWh, meaning you have a 3,5kWh buffer for protection.
 (6,4%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 349 to 317 km (217-197 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 14,8kWh/100km for the basic version and 16,2kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 14.8kWh/100km for the basic version and 16.2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 125kW.
 A full charge from 0 - 100% would take 44 minutes, while a more common scenario of 10-80% would take 24 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 57%, resulting in an actual charge speed, including time loss on 81kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 57%, resulting in an actual charge speed, including time loss, of 81kW.
 Each charge session would take 19 minutes and 21 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 10 hours and 18 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 10 hours and 18 minutes.
 This trip will require seven charge session(s) charging from 6% to 50%.
 The total time lost for charging up the battery will be 118 minutes.

 ### Onboard charger